 Using a credit card in South Africa

-Use our guide to get the best out of your plastic, and your cash, on holiday in South Africa.
+Read our guide to get the best out of your plastic, and your cash, when on holiday in South Africa.

 South Africa is one of the most popular countries for tourism throughout the whole of Africa.
 Millions of people from overseas arrive every year to enjoy the national parks, beaches and picturesque rural landscapes, as well as major cities such as Cape Town, Durban and Johannesburg.